fitnr/convertdate/README.md

 convertdate
 ===========

-The convertdate package was originally developed as '[Python Date Utils](http://sourceforge.net/projects/pythondateutils)' by Phil Schwartz.
+The convertdate package was originally developed as "[Python Date Utils](http://sourceforge.net/projects/pythondateutils)" by Phil Schwartz.
+It had been significantly updated and expanded.

 Available calendars: